Andrew Todd

 About

 Andrew Todd joined the Department of Psychology in 2017.
 Before coming to UC Davis, he was a faculty member in the Department of Psychological and Brain Sciences at the University of Iowa and a postdoctoral researcher at Social Cognition Center Cologne (Germany).
 Much of his research focuses on how people make sense of what others are thinking and feeling, and the implications of such mental state reasoning for negotiating socially diverse environments.
-He currently serves as an associate editor at the Journal of Personality and Social Psychology
+He currently serves as an associate editor at the Journal of Personality and Social Psychology.

 Research Focus